International Women’s Day: Celebrating inspiring female entrepreneurs in the Middle East

 Yara studied fashion design when it was first introduced and was one of the first to graduate with a fashion design degree in the UAE.

-When you are in fashion design, you do not stop, you have to keep creating, keep designing, never stop innovating.
+- When you are in fashion design, you do not stop, you have to keep creating, keep designing, and never stop innovating.

 As a fashion designer in the region, it is hard to make it because of international brands and their attractiveness.
 Local designers usually end up working for international brands to make a living.
 This is what fashion consultant, Zeina Ladki and her company Fltrd are trying to change.